Updated Sept. 25, 2017

-TAXATION: Most auction houses render payment within 35 days after the sale-providing they have been paid by the buyer.
+TAXATION: Most auction houses, such as Christie’s and Sotheby’s, render payment within 35 days after the sale—providing they have been paid by the buyer.
 (If for some reason a buyer defaults on his bill, the auction house is not liable.)
 Unlike brokerage firms and corporations, auction houses do not issue 1099 tax forms on their sales.
 So it is up to you and your accountant how to handle the tax consequences of your profits, if any.

 • Approach multiple auction houses to find the best deal on the wines you'd like to sell.

 • Auction houses make a provisional estimate based on the collection's size, storage conditions, and how rare and valuable your bottles are.

 • If your collection is very valuable, the fee may be waived, but 6 percent is fairly standard for a large cache.

 Read the companion piece to this article, Cellars 101: How to Buy Wine at Auction.

 BOLAFFI, (39) 011-019-9101, www.astebolaffi.it/en